finn-no/maven-repo-worker/README.md

 # Maven repo worker

 Simple little sinatra app that helps you get urls, versions and redirects to your artifacts in an easy way.
-No need to create a gigant bash script to get you artifacts deployed.
+No need to create a giant bash script to get you artifacts deployed.

 ## howto run